 The Benefits Of Eating Pre Workout

 So let’s start by talking about why you should be eating pre workout.
 Many people carry out what’s called fasted cardio in an attempt to burn and lose body fat- but unless you are carrying out this cardio from 6 to 7 am you need to fuel your body before each and every workout.

-Ultimately you should picture your body like a car- you can’t expect to drive from Newcastle to London with no petrol in the tank can you?
+Ultimately you should picture your body like a car- you can’t expect to drive from Newcastle to London with no petrol in the tank, can you?
 If you’re looking to perform and train at your best, you need to make sure your body has enough fuel to do so!
-If you fail to provide yourself with the energy and nutrients required during exercise, the chance are you won’t see results as quickly as you should and over a long period of time your likelihood of becoming ill or injured will be increased.
+If you fail to provide yourself with the energy and nutrients required during exercise, the chance is you won’t see results as quickly as you should and over a long period of time your likelihood of becoming ill or injured will be increased.

 1. Gives You More Energy